Table of Contents

 Performance assessments

 Learner activities and proficiency levels can be accessed from the various performance evaluations they are subject to throughout their careers.
-Data can be pulled from special project performance assessments and required skills tests, certification demonstrations, and exams.
+Data can be pulled from special project performance assessments, required skills tests, certification demonstrations, and exams.
 Talent calibration sessions, where groups of managers review and discuss the relative contributions of employees in the same or similar roles and levels, can also provide insights into informal activities.
 Changes to job responsibilities, assigned stretch goals, promotions, and transfers involve new skill and experiential elements that require indoctrination, education, coaching, and guidance.
-Managers’ evaluations (of job skills or competencies) can also capture growth in skill or knowledge proficiency (e.g., basic, advanced, or expert), indicating informal learning actions.
+Managers’ evaluations (of job skills or competencies) can also capture growth in skill or knowledge proficiency (e.g., basic, advanced, or expert), thereby indicating informal learning.

 Analyzing and using informal learning measurement data

-The purpose of any organizational measurement effort is to more objectively understand what is occurring, why, the primary driver(s) of the event or trend, and insights into potential solutions for overcoming, exploiting, or improving the planned or desired operational outcomes.
+The purpose of any organizational measurement effort is to more objectively understand what is occurring, why, the primary driver(s) of the event or trend, and insights into potential solutions to overcome, exploit, or improve the planned or desired operational outcomes.
 In the same vein, informal learning measurement is designed to understand what employees are using, how effective those are, and which ones are or might be impacting desired talent and business outcomes.

 Data collected from various sources (systems, surveys, focus groups) must be compiled in a common data repository, protected from unauthorized viewing or access, reviewed and cleansed to ensure data consistency and quality, and prepared for analysis.
-Generative AI (e.g., ChatGPT, Claude, Gemini) can be used to rapidly and efficiently summarize and identify themes and details on the sources, circumstances, and purposes of informal learning from focus groups and open response survey items using natural language processing (NLP) and machine learning algorithms.
+Generative AI (e.g., ChatGPT, Claude, Gemini) can be used to rapidly and efficiently summarize and identify themes and details about the sources, circumstances, and purposes of informal learning from focus groups and open-response survey items, using natural language processing (NLP) and machine learning algorithms.

-Analyses should be used to generate insights into not only employee use and sources of informal learning, but also any indications of the relative efficiency, effectiveness, and impact of those activities.
-The goal is to understand how informal learning contributes to skill and knowledge development, whether it speeds or slows the process, and the relative cost-effectiveness of those activities over (or in combination with) formal instructor-led or e-learning programs.
+Analyses should be used to generate insights not only into employee use and sources of informal learning, but also into any indications of the relative efficiency, effectiveness, and impact of those activities.
+The goal is to understand how informal learning contributes to skill and knowledge development, whether it accelerates or slows that process, and the relative cost-effectiveness of those activities compared with (or in combination with) formal instructor-led or e-learning programs.
 The applications and analytic possibilities are endless, but in general, the primary value and uses for each category of informal learning data include:

-- Activity data can be used to understand what employees are doing that can, should, or should not count as learning for individual development credit and what employees are learning so that it can be tracked and measured using automated methods.
-It can also generate exceptional insights about learner preferences and be used to evaluate each source's quality, accuracy, and reliability, such that recommendations can be made about the value (or lack of) to subsequent learners.
+- Activity data can be used to understand what employees are doing that can, should, or should not count as learning for individual development credit, and what employees are learning so that it can be tracked and measured using automated methods.
+It can also generate exceptional insights into learner preferences and be used to evaluate each source's quality, accuracy, and reliability, enabling recommendations about the value (or lack thereof) to subsequent learners.

 - Proficiency level data related to the post-learning level of expertise or proficiency can be used to assess the effectiveness of participating in any informal learning activity (by itself or in combination with others), resulting in recommendations for future learners.
-It helps understand the most effective learning assets, resources, or activities that can be used to create learning paths optimized by employee function, level, or role.
+It helps identify the most effective learning assets, resources, or activities to create learning paths optimized by employee function, level, or role.

-Use these data sources to build fundamental analyses of the range and value of informal learning across types (e.g., on-demand, social, experiential) that employees are accessing and participating in, and then compare them across employee groups, locations, functions, and roles.
-Given such information on employee interests (especially when broken down into employee function and role), decisions can be made about whether the need for increased content related to the most sought-after subject matter exists.
+Use these data sources to build fundamental analyses of the range and value of informal learning across types (e.g., on-demand, social, experiential) that employees access and participate in, and then compare them across employee groups, locations, functions, and roles.
+Given such information on employee interests (especially when broken down by employee function and role), decisions can be made about whether there is a need for increased content on the most sought-after subject matter.

 From an operational or business perspective, insights into the topics or subject matter they access are also used to assess the extent to which specific content is aligned with organizational growth plans and related skills gaps or needs.
 Those can be used to create learning strategies and associated communications that focus employees on specific learning and skill paths for advancement and growth that align with business direction.